ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 and *qumbia-epics-controls* adopt Qt's *qmake* build system.
 Meson configuration files are named *meson.build*.
 One file resides inside the main project directory and another one, intended to build and install the documentation, is under the doc subdirectory.
-For example, concerning the *cumbia* library, you will find
+For example, for the *cumbia* library, you will find

-\li cumbia/meson.build
+-  cumbia/meson.build
-\li cumbia/doc/meson.build
+-  cumbia/doc/meson.build

 The *meson.build* files are the sole build configuration files.